Third (Portishead album): Recording

-Portishead self-produced Third in their Bristol studios.
+Portishead produced Third in their Bristol studios.
 Many of the songs existed for years as sketches, with the members exchanging recordings and adding ideas.
 By 2006, Portishead had prepared six or seven tracks.
-Barrow said most of the record was written during a "spurt" at the end of 2007.
+Barrow said most of the record was written during a short period of productivity at the end of 2007.

-Wanting to move away from the trip hop sound they had popularised, Portishead avoided using instruments they had used before; Barrow said "the basic thing was to sound like ourselves, not to repeat ourselves".
-The band members experimented with swapping roles; Barrow played bass, and singer Beth Gibbons played guitar on "Threads".
-Utley said Portishead were "looking for limited frequency in instruments ... limited playing, too.
-I pursued virtuosity for many years, learning scales and harmony, and being able to improvise through scales and chords, but technique isn't important for me any more."
+Wanting to move away from their earlier trip hop sound, Portishead avoided using instruments they had used before.
+Barrow said "the basic thing was to sound like ourselves, not to repeat ourselves".
+The members experimented with swapping roles; Barrow played bass, and the singer Beth Gibbons played guitar on "Threads".
+Utley said Portishead were looking for "limited playing", and that technique was no longer important to him after pursuing virtuosity for years.

 For the first track, "Silence", Barrow initially sampled a record that had a spoken-word Portuguese introduction.
 Inspired by a Wiccan theory about the number three, Portishead wrote a "manifesto", had it translated into Portuguese, then recreated the sample with the new words to introduce the album.
 They did not synchronise the guitar's delay effect with the tempo, creating harsh, asynchronous echoes.

-Portishead used several analogue synthesisers, including a Minimoog, Korg MS-20, ARP 2600, Siel Orchestra and VCS 3, and a clavioline, an electronic keyboard that predates the synthesiser.
-For "Threads", the band used the "evil" detuned sound of the VCS 3 to create a foreboding horn-like sound, inspired by the English progressive rock band Hawkwind.
+Portishead used analogue synthesisers including a Minimoog, Korg MS-20, ARP 2600, Siel Orchestra and EMS VCS 3, and a clavioline, an electronic keyboard that predates the synthesiser.
+For "Threads", they used the "evil" detuned sound of the VCS 3 to create a foreboding horn-like sound, inspired by the English progressive rock band Hawkwind.
 The Siel Orchestra's sequencer was not sophisticated enough to play the arpeggios in "The Rip", so the band recorded the notes individually and edited them into an arpeggio pattern.
 The track also features a toy acoustic guitar Utley found in a junk shop.

 "Deep Water" was inspired by Steve Martin's performance of "Tonight You Belong to Me" in the 1979 film The Jerk.
-Utley was initially unimpressed with Barrow's concept for the song, and said: "I couldn't get with it at all, didn't like it.
-Geoff said he wanted to put these backing vocals on it, and I said I was having nothing to do with it.
+Utley was initially unimpressed with Barrow's concept, and said: "Geoff said he wanted to put these backing vocals on it, and I said I was having nothing to do with it.
 We didn't argue, I just conceded on that.
 But now I really quite like it, and the funny thing is Geoff is moving the other way on it."

 To create the rhythm on "Machine Gun", Portishead sampled the drum machine in an old electronic organ.
 The synthesiser outro was inspired by the film soundtracks of John Carpenter.
-For "Magic Doors", the band added hurdy-gurdy, and saxophone played by Will Gregory of Goldfrapp.
+For "Magic Doors", the band added hurdy-gurdy and saxophone played by Will Gregory of Goldfrapp.
 According to Utley, "We made [Gregory] be a free jazz player that day ...
 We told him just to go fucking mad, to freak the fuck out.
 He had to move out of the room, so we couldn't see him, so he'd feel less inhibited."